SOCIAL TV: CREATING COMMUNITIES WITH TELEVISION (SPRING 2014)

 3/18/2014 Lecture:

-Social TV application platforms and applications in the age of the device convergence and the emergence of the device ecosystem.
+Social TV application platforms and applications in the age of the

 3/20/2014 Recitation: